IRmadillo-circle-no-name

 Figure 1 shows the traces for predictions of a simple yeast-based fermentation over approximately 32 hrs.
 The IRmadillo simultaneously tracks the concentrations of sugars (ranging from 0 – 110 g L-1), ethanol (0 – 40 g L-1), glycerol (0 – 5 g L-1), as well as acetic and lactic acids (< 1000 ppm).

 The independent monitoring of fructose, glucose and sucrose demonstrates the power of FTIR.
 Since sugars all have very similar structures, it can be difficult to differentiate between them.
 NIR in particular struggles to achieve this, and although off-line sampling can measure them independently, it is costly and slow.
 Moreover, the spectrometer simultaneously measures the concentration of glycerol, and very low concentration acids.
 These can provide an early indication that the process is failing.
-Early detection of a failed batch is critical to improving production efficiencies and optimising cost savings.
+Early detection of a failed batch is critical to improving production efficiencies and optimizing cost savings.

 Industrial fermentations cover a wide range of feedstocks and products, and are no longer limited to solely ethanol production.
 Figure 2 shows the measurements of an ABE fermentation from an industrial manufacturer.
 This process uses frequent dosings of glucose and was aiming to use on-line PAT to achieve a constant glucose concentration through closed-loop control.

 It is obvious that the glucose concentration with their standard approach fluctuates between 5 and 15 g L-1 and is easily monitored using the IRmadillo.
 The acetone and butanol concentrations can also be accurately measured, as well as the presence of organic acids (lactic and acetic in this case).
-This shows that the IRmadillo is a suitable analyser for all types of bioprocesses regardless of the type of biomass and final product.
+This shows that the IRmadillo is a suitable analyzer for all types of bioprocesses regardless of the type of biomass and final product.

 The IRmadillo is capable of monitoring almost any molecule, for example: